AtlantixJJ/notescollect/eng.md

 While some people link happiness to wealth and material success, others think it lies in emotions and personal relationships.

 自律：self-discipline

+In my opinion, sports and social activities are not as important as classes and libraries and the latter should receive more financial support.
+Though it is undeniable that the former do play crucial role in individual success and happiness, sports and social activities are more a self-displane than a program that the school can conduct in order to help student develope.
+Therefore, sports and social activities are not suitable for school financial support, and my reasons are follows:

+Second, financial support to these items will not be effective.
+As far as I can see, sports and social activities are very personal